 In addition to individual projects, this lab includes group activities to get the students working together and helping each other out.
 What if there is a bug in a program?
 Can you fix it?
 What happens when you receive code from another team and have to figure it out?
-What happens when you change it and then pass the project along to another student?
-These activities have been an enjoyable part of our labs and are a hit with students of all ages.
-This is the difference between learning in class with our instructors or simply doing online tutorials.
+These activities have been an enjoyable part of our labs and are the difference between learning in class with our instructors or simply doing online tutorials.

 Scratch was created by MIT Media Lab and designed to be intuitive and easily learned by kids.
 Students drag pieces of code and snap them together like building blocks to see what happens.
 They actually create a game in the first lab and once this happens, they are hooked.
 They experience early success by manipulating code, graphics, and sounds quickly and want to keep learning.